"The ability to target different stages of the buyer journey will optimise advertising success and cost-effectiveness..."

-By selling your products online, you’ll give yourself capacity to increase sales by connecting to a much larger market.
-To do this, your online presence has to reach the right audience in a compelling way and you’ve also got to beat the competition.
+By selling your products online, you’ll give yourself the capacity to increase sales by connecting to a much larger market.
+To do this, your online presence has to reach the right audience in a compelling way, and you’ve also got to beat the competition.
 How do you achieve that?
 Advertising on Google is the best way for small and medium-sized retailers to increase sales online.

 This blog post explains the benefits of advertising with Google for small and medium retailers and how to plan your campaign.

 What is Google advertising?

 Google search ads are displayed at the top of the page of Google search results and on participating partner websites.
 This gives a very prominent position enabling your audience to easily see your advert to engage with your website and buy your products.